As you have come to know and love it, Rush Limbaugh hosting the most listened to radio talk show in America.

 What did I do?

-Were I like the people in the establishment, I would have told those people how stupid they are, how little time I have for them, that my time is better spent, I don't have time talking to absolute unexperienced, inexperienced, uneducated boobs like you people are.
+Were I like the people in the establishment, I would have told those people how stupid they are, how little time I have for them, that my time is better spent.

-Don't waste my time, and I'd have thrown my implant off and I'd have walked out of here.
+And I'd have thrown my implant off and I'd have walked out of here.

 To me, the audience is everything.

-But there's something that comes first, even before the audience, and that is honesty.
+But There's something that comes first, even before the audience, and that is honesty.

-Snerdly, honestly, I I cannot exaggerate this.
+Like Snerdley, honestly, I cannot exaggerate this.

 He's marveling at it.